vriesjo/inventory-api/README.md

 # Inventory Management API

-This rest api is used by the inventory-webapp to provide inventory information.
+This Rest API is used by the inventory-webapp and provides inventory information.

-It's a Spring MVC API includes
+It's a Spring MVC API and it includes

 - the inventory CRUD operations supported by PostgresSQL.
 - the inventory reservation functionality supported by Redis.